 - GPA: We’ll review your high school transcript and evaluate the courses you took and the grades you received.
 The cumulative GPA provided by your high school is used in the admissions process.
 If you have a weighted and unweighted GPA, we will use whichever is best for you in terms of admission and merit-based scholarships.
 We do not recalculate your GPA; however, we will convert your GPA to a 4.0 scale if your school uses a different grading scale.

 - Test scores: Official ACT or SAT scores are required for first-year applicants.
-The ACT composite score—or SAT critical reading plus math scores—is reviewed for all applicants.
+The ACT composite score—or new SAT total—is reviewed for all applicants.
 For engineering applicants, we also review the math score on either exam.
 If you’ve taken both exams, or taken an exam more than once, we use whichever scores from a single test benefit you most for admission and merit-based scholarships.

 - High school diploma: To enroll at Michigan Tech, you must be awarded a high school diploma or have earned your GED.
 Upon completion of your senior year, request to have an official final transcript sent directly to Michigan Tech from your high school.
 Your final transcript must show your final grades and graduation date.
 Students who earn a certificate of attendance, even if admitted to Michigan Tech prior to receipt of the final transcript, will not be allowed to enroll at Michigan Tech as a degree-seeking student.

 Michigan Tech currently accepts either the ACT or SAT and has no preference to which scores students submit with the application for admission—students receive equal consideration for admission and merit-based scholarships with either set of scores.
 There will be no change to our admission practices with the administration of the SAT for state educational assessment purposes.

 We recommend the following college-prep curriculum.
 Keep in mind these are recommendations, not requirements for admission.